 This hostel is well soundproofed and the rooms are very quiet inside, with comfy beds and blankets provided.

 There’s a communal kitchen, luggage storage, 24-hour reception and bike storage, and laundry can be done for a small fee.
-A buffet breakfast begins at 3:30 am, perfect if you want to get a head start on sightseeing or have an early flight to catch.
+They usually serve breakfast from 04:00 AM but should anyone need to check out earlier they can offer breakfast earlier upon request.

 If you’re worried about your suitcase being over the weight limit, the staff can also lend you a scale.